sebsto/mcpserverkit/README.md

 - Provides a consistent pattern for tool development
 - Handles the complexities of MCP communication
 - Makes it easy to create and test new tools
+- Allows tools with different input/output types to coexist in the same server

 ## Requirements